 Engage Your Spouse

 Don’t wait for your spouse to come to you to discuss something.
 Sometimes initiate a conversation with him or her about anything.
-You don’t have to limit your discussions to issues and challenges, but rather expand them to goals, general conversation, the Bible, etc. As a matter of fact, I believe initiating a conversation about the Bible and what you’ve been reading and studying (you should be reading and studying your Bible as a couple) will go a long way to build a strong marriage.
+You don’t have to limit your discussions to issues and challenges, but rather expand them to goals, general conversation, the Bible, etc. I believe initiating a conversation about the Bible and what you’ve been reading and studying (you should be reading and studying your Bible as a couple) will go a long way to build a strong marriage.

 Take “Under the breath” Statements Seriously